explore more. DISCOVER it. TRAIN up.

 Community

 Challenges arise in all social settings.
-They are complicated by different expectations and needs/wants.
-Conjoint work in the community focuses on breaking down walls that separate those in the church or corporate context
+They are complicated by different expectations and the tension between needs versus wants.
+Conjoint work in the community focuses on breaking down walls that separate those in the church, corporate workplace, or any group context.
+It can salvage and improve relationships so that you don’t have to avoid or quit.

 We offer three levels of support